 1. identify unmet needs and best practices of LCs from the student’s perspective,

 2. provide student input regarding the activities of the LCI,

 3. build a community of student-leaders in medical education,

 4. increase the visibility of the LCI through social media, and

 5. organize student-led sessions at the LCI Annual Conference.

-If you are interested in participating in the Student Outreach & Engagement Committee or learning more about what we do, please contact:
+If you are interested in participating in the Student Leadership Council or learning more about what we do, please contact: